-How to make this easy DIY Indian corn wreath with mini corn cobs to add a touch of fall to your front door.
+A fall decor must…an easy DIY Indian corn wreath with mini corn cobs to add a touch of fall color and texture to your front door.

 There’s also How-to card at the end of the post, and a video, so make sure you check them out as well.